Hemp vs Marijuana vs Cannabis: What’s the Difference?

 Later, when various Farm Bills were passed in Congress, that otherwise arbitrary measure was adopted to distinguish between the marijuana you consume for psychoactive effects and the industrial hemp we use for a whole host of products.

-The cannabinoid CBD is the same, regardless of which plant it came from.
+The cannabinoid, CBD, is the same, regardless of which plant it came from.
 The only difference between hemp-derived CBD and marijuana-derived CBD is the legality of the source.
-If you’re purchasing a CBD product outside of a dispensary, the CBD probably came from a hemp plant.
+If you are purchasing a CBD product outside of a licensed dispensary, the CBD probably came from a hemp plant.
 If you purchase a full-spectrum CBD product from a state-licensed dispensary, you’re likely getting CBD from the marijuana plant.
-That means if you’re living in a state that does not offer any cannabis program, you are probably not able to purchase full-spectrum CBD products.
+That means if you live in a state that does not offer a cannabis program, you may not be able to purchase full-spectrum CBD products.12

 Similar to CBD, the actual cannabinoid, THC, is the same molecule no matter its plant of origin.
 The difference here is the quantity of delta-9 THC present in the plant of origin.
-Industrial hemp is required by federal law to have 0.3% or less of delta-9 THC.3 With that restriction, hemp can be used to make a plethora of products, including the CBD sold at your local store.
+Industrial hemp is required by federal law to have no more than 0.3% delta-9 THC.3 With that restriction, hemp can be used to make a plethora of products, including the CBD sold at your local store.
 Marijuana, on the other hand, has nearly no regulation on the amount of delta-9 THC it can contain, but it is not federally legal.
-Therefore, marijuana THC can only be sold in states that have legalized cannabis consumption.
+Therefore, marijuana THC can only be sold in states that have legalized cannabis.

 Is Hemp Legal?